 Prostate cancer can have a serious impact on your immune system because healthy cells die off and weaken your body’s ability to defend itself.
 Immunotherapy is a treatment to boost or restore the ability of the immune system to fight cancer.

-IV icon
+Chemotherapy icon

 CHEMOTHERAPY